December 1, 2020

 Charley Pride dies today, age 86, from COVID-19.

 Trump continues his stolen victory rants, and there’s Twitter chatter about him firing Barr and declassifying state secrets in an act of vengeance.
-Martial Law trends on Twitter but his followers spell it “Marshal Law”.
+Martial Law trends on Twitter but his followers spell it “Marshal Law.”
 I Hate the Illiterati.
 Make It Stop.

 I invited Vicki to an impromptu “tree lighting” on my patio – my entry for the Luminary event that went virtual this year after Greenlake (and most other parks) locked down.
 I set tea lights into green cut glass bowls and lined them up as luminaries, and threw a string of lights onto my little Asian pine, which will probably confuse the birds tomorrow.
 Since we couldn’t unmask to share cocoa and treats, I gave her a goodie bag of hot cocoa mix, candies and fruits to take home, and hope it cheered up her day a little.
+It’s the last time I’lll see her before the holidays.

 Tonight I’m finishing the last orders for the year, and prepping prototypes to work on.
 I’m trying to keep myself distracted from the raucous party upstairs that finally calmed down around midnight.
 The sound of parties is so weird right now.